kaneelgit/senevirathne-kaneel-EN705603/securebank/README.md

-# Securebank - Fraud Detection System
+# SecureBank - Fraud Detection System

 ## Description
 SecureBank is a machine learning-based software system designed to detect fraudulent transactions in banking operations.